sivakumar-mahalingam/fastmrz/README.md

 </a>

-This repository extracts the Machine Readable Zone (MRZ) from passport images.
-The MRZ typically contains important information such as the passport holder's name, nationality, passport number, and date of birth.
+This repository extracts the Machine Readable Zone (MRZ) from document images.
+The MRZ typically contains important information such as the document holder's name, nationality, document number, date of birth, etc.

 **️Features:**